Legacyfgs/OBSIP/README.md

 # OBSIP
-1 - PROJECT - Idea: Voice Assistant
+**1 - PROJECT: Voice Assistant**

 Description:
-For Beginners: Create a basic voice assistant that can perform simple tasks based on voice commands.
-Implement features like responding to "Hello" and providing predefined responses, telling the time or date, and searching the web for information based on user queries.

-For Advanced: Develop an advanced voice assistant with natural language processing capabilities.
+Develop an advanced voice assistant with natural language processing capabilities.
 Enable it to perform tasks such as sending emails, setting reminders, providing weather updates, controlling smart home devices, answering general knowledge questions, and even integrating with third-party APIs for more functionality.

 Key Concepts and Challenges:
 Speech Recognition: Learn how to recognize and process voice commands using speech recognition libraries or APIs.